redstrate/redstrate.com/content/blog/linux-graphics-stack.md

 Jackpot!
 This `dep_libdrm_amdgpu` bit is specifically referring to the libdrm project under the Mesa umbrella (https://gitlab.freedesktop.org/mesa/drm)
 To get more confusing, this is _not_ DRM (the Linux subsystem) but rather a library sitting on top of it.
 Yes, really.
 To get even more confusing, freedesktop.org also calls this library DRI for some reason.
-I told you the acronyms were going to get really bad.
+I told you the acronyms were going to get awful.

-So, the Mesa RADV driver doesn't interface with the kernel directly, but rather access all of the AMD-related gubbins _through_ libdrm.
+So, the Mesa RADV driver doesn't interface with the kernel directly, but rather access all the AMD-related gubbins _through_ libdrm.

-I won't be covering how the AMDGPU kernel driver actually works, partially because I don't know but the main idea is that it basically operates on top of some propietary firmware that's loaded on startup for the GPU.
+I won't be covering how the AMDGPU kernel driver actually works, partially because I don't know but the main idea is that it basically operates on top of some proprietary firmware that's loaded on startup for the GPU.
 The DRM kernel driver is basically responsible for creating a suitable interface, initializing firmware, memory and doing I/O between that and the userspace.

 ## Windowing